jenkinsci/debian-pbuilder-plugin/README.md

 and a cross-compiler will be used to compile the code.
 This depends on any dependent packages being multiarch capable.

+With multiarch-compatible packages, this means that any dependent packages that get installed into the rootfs must install pkgconfig files into /usr/lib/<triplet>/pkgconfig for example.

 ## Issue Tracking

 Please file any bugs that you may find on the Jenkins JIRA, using the